Do you have a whippety question? Enter here your query or keyword.

 Colors

-The colors allowed for each breed are not the same, as stated in each official standard.
-For the whippet anything goes!
+The colours allowed for each breed are not the same, as stated in each official standard.
+For the whippet and greyhound anything goes!

 Origins